 Back in 2003, John Duddy, an amateur boxing star back home, relocated from his native Derry to Queens, New York, where he’d become a phenom during an exciting seven-year professional career.

-His entertaining fighting style, matinee idol looks, and warm personality made him wildly popular star beyond New York’s vibrant Irish community.
+His entertaining fighting style, matinee idol looks, and warm personality made him a wildly popular star beyond New York’s vibrant Irish community.
 Duddy was a crowd puller and at the peak of his career with a 29-2 [18 KO] ledger when he suddenly announced his retirement in 2011.
-The news was stunning as a potentially mega all-Irish middleweight clash with Andy Lee in the works.
+The news was stunning as a potentially mega all-Irish middleweight clash with Andy Lee was in the works.

 As the “Derry Destroyer” put it, he “no longer had the enthusiasm and willingness to make sacrifices to honor the craft of prizefighting.”